hrzhou2/refinenet/README.md

 ## Install

-* The code has been tested on one configuration:
+* The code has been tested on this configuration:
     - PyTorch == 1.1.0
     - python == 3.7.10
     - CUDA == 10.1